sljoyner3/DATA-441-Project-1/index.md

   <b>(X<sup>T</sup>WX)<sup>-1</sup>X<sup>T</sup>Wy</b> = <b>&beta;</b>
 </p>

-The obvious question becomes how to determine the proper weights, and this is done through kernels that determine the weights and a hyperparameter that specifies the width of the kernel.
-All of the points that have a nonzero weight make up a neighborhood, and from each neighborhood a linear regression is made, and all of these collectively make up the nonlinear model.
+The obvious question becomes how to determine the ideal weights, and this is done through kernels that determine the weights and a hyperparameter, tau, that specifies the width of the kernel.
+These kernels are based off of mathematical models, and specify how nearby values should be weighted for a prediction.
 Examples of kernels include the Gaussian, Epanechnikov, and Tricubic kernels, seen below.

 <p>
   <div class='row'>